Update 2019: The offshore company

 Seven steps to start, operate and maintain the offshore business

 #2.
 The offshore jurisdiction: The decision which offshore location to choose is not a “one size fits all” approach.
 No offshore jurisdiction is most preferable for each and any business purpose.
-Instead, the best offshore location has to be identified on a case-to-case basis, although most offshore provider will recommend only the solutions they have available for immediate delivery.
-It is a good idea not to trust such a marketing-driven approach and to look for independent advice.
+Therefore, the best offshore location has to be identified on a case-to-case basis.

 #4.
 The offshore corporate structure: Offshore companies are typically not custom made.
 Their bylaws and corporate structure do not depend on the specific needs of the investor – offshore company formations are different from a highly regulated onshore jurisdiction where a simple company set-up might not be good enough for complex and high-value business activities.
 Although it depends on the specific jurisdiction, as a general statement all offshore companies have the same product on sale – one size fits all.